The RF 200-800mm lens is expected to arrive in December. In the meantime, here are the expectations for this lens.

 Many lenses reach 600mm, but few zoom to 800mm.
 Here is the 600mm vs. 800mm difference:

-Making this 800mm-capable lens considerably more versatile than the primes is the addition of the 200-799mm focal length range.
+The 800mm angle of view is considerably tighter than that of 600mm, and making this 800mm-capable lens considerably more versatile than the primes is the addition of the 200-799mm focal length range.

-The light weight of this lens, along with the long focal length, makes it a consideration even for birds in flight.
+The relatively light weight of this lens, along with the long focal length, makes it a consideration even for birds in flight.
 While keeping a moving subject in the narrow 800mm angle of view is challenging, this lens can be zoomed wide for viewfinder subject acquisition and zoomed long for the desired tight framing.

 While portraits are on this lens's capabilities list, this lens will more often be used to photograph people participating in outdoor sports.
 I say "outdoor" because the max aperture is insufficient for stopping most indoor action.
 This focal length range is optimal for watersports, such as surfing, and it will reach deep into a large field, such as for baseball and soccer, while still providing close subject coverage.